-If you couldn’t sort it out with the first section and notice some sort of damaged wire which usually happens with wired earbuds and especially near the jack or plug part, in case you find that the wire connection is broken and can be fixed easily by just attaching them at the right spot then go for it and use some tape to hold it up.
+If you couldn’t sort it out with the first section and notice some sort of damaged wire.
+This usually happens with wired earbuds and especially near the jack or plug part.
+In case you find that the wire connection is broken and can be fixed easily by just attaching them at the right spot then go for it.
+You can use some tape to hold it up.

 However, soldering a connection requires a bit of hard work.
 First, you’ve to pinpoint the source of the problem.
 You can do it by playing audio using your earphone, and if one of the earbuds is working it means the other one has got some sort of short, but if both are not working, it means the problem lies near the jack.